zandershah/notes/music140.md

 Example: "Tom Dooley" (The Kingston Trio, 1959)

-**Bob Dylan** (1961 - 1965): Traditional fold singer / songwriter.
+**Bob Dylan** (1961 - 1965): Traditional folk singer / songwriter.
 Leader in new generation of folk musicians.

 Example: "A Hard Rain's A Gonna Fall" (Bob Dylan, 1963)